tomaszaba/ipccheckr/README.md

 decide whether or not you can proceed to the prevalence analysis.
-The workflow is quite simple: you use the data returned by the data processors in the above workflow. `ipccheckr` can compute acute malnutrition prevalence based one:
+The workflow is quite simple: you use the data returned by the data processors in the above workflow. `ipccheckr` can compute acute malnutrition prevalence based on:

-1. Weight-for-height z-scores - guide
+1. WFHZ and/or edema - guide
-2. Mid-Upper-Arm Circumference (using the absolute values) - guide
+2. MUAC and/or edema - guide
-3. Combined prevalence - guide
+3. Combined prevalence (of WFHZ and MUAC and edema) - guide
-4. MUAC-for-age z-score - guide
+4. MFAZ and/or edema - guide

 **IMPORTANT**: Please note that `ipccheckr` is still highly experimental and is undergoing a lot of development.
 Hence, any functionalities